sandropapais/Camera_Lidar_3D_Object_Tracking/README.md

-# SFND 3D Object Tracking
+# Camera and Lidar 3D Object Tracking

 This project encorporates
 1. Keypoint detectors, descriptors, and methods to match them between successive images